SYZ mirror symmetry for toric varieties

 which, when compared with the power series \eqref{eqn:KP2_integral_series}, suggests that the coefficients of $f(q)$ are exactly the virtual counts $n_{\beta_0 + kl}$ of holomorphic disks.
 This is indeed the case as we will see in the next section. \end{example}

-We remark that the SYZ construction can be carried out also in the reverse direction; see the work of Abouzaid-Auroux-Katzarkov \cite{AAK12}, cf. also \cite[Section 5]{Chan12}.
+We remark that the SYZ construction can be carried out also in the reverse direction; see the work of Abouzaid-Auroux-Katzarkov \cite{AAK12}.
 For example, starting with the conic bundle \eqref{eqn:mirror_KP2}, it is possible to construct a Lagrangian torus fibration using techniques similar to that in \cite{Goldstein01, Gross01}.
-Although the discriminant locus in this case is of real codimension {\em one} (which is an {\em amoeba} and a thickening of the graph $\Gamma$ in Figure \ref{KP2_base}), one can still construct the SYZ mirror by essentially the same procedure and get back the toric Calabi-Yau 3-fold $K_{\bP^2}$.\footnote{More precisely, the SYZ mirror of \eqref{eqn:mirror_KP2} is the complement of a smooth hypersurface (namely $D_\epsilon$) in $K_{\bP^2}$.} This demonstrates the involutive property of the SYZ mirror construction.
+Although the discriminant locus in this case is of real codimension {\em one} (which is an {\em amoeba} and a thickening of the graph $\Gamma$ in Figure \ref{KP2_base}), one can still construct the SYZ mirror by essentially the same procedure and get back the toric Calabi-Yau 3-fold $K_{\bP^2}$.\footnote{Strictly speaking, the SYZ mirror of \eqref{eqn:mirror_KP2} is the complement of a smooth hypersurface (namely $D_\epsilon$) in $K_{\bP^2}$.} This demonstrates the involutive property of the SYZ mirror construction.